Transformations of High-Level Synthesis Codes for High-Performance Computing: Scalability Transformations

 The mapping from source code to PEs differs between HLS tools, but is manifested when functions are connected using channels.
-In the following, we will use the syntax from Xilinx~Vivado~HLS to instantiate PEs, where each non-inlined function correspond to a PE, and these are connected by channels that are passed as arguments to the functions from a top-level entry function.
-In Intel~OpenCL, the same semantics are instead expressed with multiple \texttt{kernel} functions each defining a PE, which are connected by global channel objects prefixed with the \texttt{channel} keyword.
+In the following example, we will use the syntax from Xilinx~Vivado~HLS to instantiate PEs, where each non-inlined function correspond to a PE, and these are connected by channels that are passed as arguments to the functions from a top-level entry function.
+Note that this \textbf{functionally diverges from C++ semantics} without additional abstraction~\cite{hlslib}, as each function in the dataflow scope is executed in parallel in hardware, rather than in the sequence specified in the imperative code.
+In Intel~OpenCL, dataflow semantics are instead expressed with multiple \texttt{kernel} functions each defining a PE, which are connected by global channel objects prefixed with the \texttt{channel} keyword.

-To see how streaming can be an important tool to express scalable hardware, we apply it in conjunction with replication (\secref{replication}) to implement an iterative version of the stencil example from \listingref{stencil}.
+To see how streaming can be an important tool to express scalable hardware, we apply it in conjunction with vertical unrolling (\secref{replication}) to implement an iterative version of the stencil example from \listingref{stencil}.
 Unlike the matrix multiplication code, the stencil code has no scalable source of parallelism in the spatial dimension.
-Instead, we can achieve reuse by folding the outer time-loop to treat $P$ consecutive timesteps in a pipeline parallel fashion, each computed by distinct PEs connected via channels~\cite{fu_clapp, multi_fpga_stencil}.
+Instead, we can achieve reuse by folding the outer time-loop to treat $P$ consecutive timesteps in a pipeline parallel fashion, each computed by a distinct PE, connected in a chain via channels~\cite{reverse_time_migration, multi_fpga_stencil, opencl_stencil_optimization_zohouri}.
 We replace the memory interfaces to the PE with channels, such that the memory read and write become \texttt{Pop} and \texttt{Push} operations, respectively.
 The resulting code is shown in \listingref{stencil_processing_element}.
-We then use unrolling to make $P$ replications of the PE (shown in \listingref{stencil_toplevel}), effectively increasing the throughput of the kernel by a factor of $P$, and consequently the runtime by folding the outermost loop by a factor of $P$ (\coderef{stencil_folded} in \listingref{stencil_pe}).
-Such architectures are sometimes referred to as \emph{systolic arrays}~\cite{systolic_arrays, sano_stencil_dsl}.
+We then vertically unroll to generate $P$ instances of the PE (shown in \listingref{stencil_toplevel}), effectively increasing the throughput of the kernel by a factor of $P$, and consequently reducing the runtime by folding the outermost loop by a factor of $P$ (\coderef{stencil_folded} in \listingref{stencil_pe}).
+Such architectures are sometimes referred to as \emph{systolic arrays}~\cite{systolic_arrays, stencil_dsl}.